You are here Home ~ serraUSA >> Our Ministry

 To accomplish this purpose and respond to the unique vocational needs of the Church in the United States the USA Council of Serra International adopted a structure and vision to support vocations.

-The Episcopal Advisor of the USA Council is Most Rev. Peter Christensen, Bishop of Superior, WI.
+The Episcopal Advisor of the USA Council is Most Rev. Andrew Cozzens, Auxiliary Bishop of Minneapolis-Saint Paul, MN.
 Mr. Daniel Jones of Serra Club of Portland, OR is the USA Council President.

 Coordinate the activities of Serra clubs in each of the geographic regions in the United States.
 District Governors and the local Serra clubs take the lead in Serra’s mission throughout the United States that is to encourage and ensure our vocation work is fulfilled.